SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

 ## Managing questions
 In the Module details page, a button named *Manage* can be found.
 By using this functionality, the administrator will be able to settle some configurations to the Module, define few Global Question setup and assign some parameters values to individual questions.
+After configuring the items below, the administrator presses the *Save* button and the system refreshes the Module details page.

 ### Choosing the Penalty Mode
 Every time the member incorrectly answers a question, the system may penalize him or not for the wrong answer.
 There are three possible ways to deal with wrong answers: